 After a lot of hard work and effort, you’re finally ready to take your company to the next stage by creating a board of directors.
 Maybe your fundraising and board seats are a crucial piece of leverage, or maybe you’re just ready to incorporate on your own.
 At any rate, there are a lot of considerations to properly assembling your board of directors.

-Read on to get a full view of the role of a board of directors, their responsibilities, and how to best work with your own board.
+Read on to get a full view of the role of a board of directors, board management responsibilities, and how to best work with your own board with board software.

 Board meeting minutes templateDownload now

-What is a board of directors and what does it do?
+What is board management and what does it do?

 If your business is a corporation, state law requires that you have a board of directors.
 Board members are appointed by the shareholders, and their chief responsibility is to keep the company profitable.
-As part of this responsibility, boards create and oversee a company’s high-level strategy, including hiring and firing upper management.
+As part of this responsibility, board management creates and oversees a company’s high-level strategy, including hiring and firing upper management.

 - Create and uphold the corporate bylaws (the company’s operating rules)